-Explore what pelvic floor dysfunction is in children and how we can help.
+Explore what pelvic floor dysfunction is in children, preteens and teens - and how our Charleston-based services can help.

 Assessment of pelvic floor function in a child is examined through their movement as a whole, as well as specific palpation of muscles commonly affected with pelvic floor dysfunction.
 Our pediatric pelvic health PT, Dr, Kaleigh, observes patterns of muscular tension, weakness & coordination impairments through creative play.
 Palpation of common muscles include the abdominals, hamstrings, hips and glutes, feet and spine.